 See that gaping hole in your smile?
 Well, everyone else can see it, too.
 But that’s not the only reason to have a tooth replacement.
-Just one missing tooth can lead to other oral health issues such as tooth decay, periodontal disease and more missing teeth.
+Just one missing tooth can lead to other oral health issues such as tooth decay, periodontal disease, and more missing teeth.
 Tooth loss may also make it difficult to speak clearly and enjoy a variety of foods.
 Perhaps the best tooth replacement option is a dental implant.
-Unlike others—a partial, full dentures, or crown and bridge—that merely rest on top of your gums, dental implants integrate with the underlying bone to provide a stable base for your new tooth.
-Dr. Kodish and his team would be delighted to restore your complete smile with dental implants in Forth Lauderdale.
+Unlike others—partial, full dentures, or crown and bridge—that merely rest on top of your gums, dental implants integrate with the underlying bone to provide a stable base for your new tooth.
+Dr. Kodish and his team would be delighted to restore your complete smile with dental implants in Fort Lauderdale.

 What are the Benefits of Dental Implants?

 Dental implants actually consist of two parts: the portion above the gum line that is crafted to look just like the crown of your former tooth and the portion below the gum line that is anchored in your jaw.
 This embedded implant gives you two distinct benefits.